Classes and objects

 end Value

-An abstract class in itself does not enable us to do anything unless we extend it with concrete classes that supply concrete implementations to the abstract methods.
+An abstract class in itself does not enable us to do anything unless we extend it with concrete classes that supply implementations to the abstract methods.

 Let us implement a value that evaluates to a constant that is given at construction time when we instatiate the class to a concrete object.